Jensen Beach High School: Recognition

 The school is accredited by the Southern Association of Colleges and Schools (SACS).
 It has been an "A" school for five straight years.
 Jensen Beach High School was graded a B for the 2010/2011 school year.
 In 2009, Newsweek magazine ranked JBHS as one of the top schools in the nation (636 out of 1500).
 In 2010 and 2011 "Newsweek" magazine rated JBHS one of the top schools in the nation.
 In 2011, JBHS was the only one of the three Martin County high schools to be credited by "Newsweek" (Four including Clark Advanced Learning Center, which is a National Model High School).
 In 2009, the International Center for Leadership in Education recognized JBHS as one of the 40 top schools in the nation.
 Previous recognition includes the Florida Department of Education naming JBHS as one of the top-50 high schools in the state and being named a Positive Behavior Support (PBS) Model School (2007).

 Athletics

-JBHS has earned several state championships:
+JBHS has earned several state overall championships and first-place event results: